Skip to content

 ENV File Configurations

 OpenContracts is configured via .env files.
 For a local deployment, these should go in .envs/.local.
 For production, use .envs/.production.
-Sample .envs for each deployment environment are provided in docs/sample_env_files.
+Sample .env files for each deployment environment are provided in:

 The local configuration should let you deploy the application on your PC without requiring any specific configuration.
 The production configuration is meant to provide a web application and requires quite a bit more configuration and knowledge of web apps.